Who We Are

 Jason Greene is a cinematographer, photographer and documentary filmmaker interested in social issues and the collaborative nature of filmmaking.
 Most recently, he was the Director of Photography for the film “55 Days,” about a war widow learning to let go of her loss.
 He is currently a master’s candidate in Multimedia, Photography and Design at Syracuse University, and a Co-Founder of Haptic Cinema.

 Andrew is a filmmaker and video producer whose work focuses on issues of health, environment, and social justice.
 He works closely with corporate, non-profit and editorial clients to help realize their visions through filmmaking, consultation and good storytelling.
-He was born and raised in Honolulu, HI and now calls San Francisco, CA home.
+He was born and raised in Honolulu, HI and now calls Los Angeles, CA home.

 Sasha was the Production/Communications Associate for Talking Eyes Media.
 Since graduating from Emory University with a BA in International Relations, Jiwani has worked on several projects related to raising awareness on pressing social issues.
 She also leads the initiative in a faith-based organization to launch educational and sports activities for youth in her community.
 She is currently working as a Project Manager for Pearson and working towards getting her MBA from Rutgers University.